spmcdev/carparts-management/docs/deployment/DEPLOYMENT.md

-# Deployment Guide: Vercel + Railway
+# Deployment Guide: Railway Full-Stack

-This guide will help you deploy your Car Parts Management System using Vercel (frontend) and Railway (backend + database).
+This guide will help you deploy your Car Parts Management System using Railway for both backend and frontend hosting.

 ## Prerequisites
 - Git repository (GitHub, GitLab, or Bitbucket)
-- Vercel account (free at vercel.com)
 - Railway account (free at railway.app)

 ## Part 1: Deploy Backend to Railway